veekaybee/veekaybee.github.io/content/blog/2021-08-05-local-minima-of-suckiness.md

 {{< tweet 1420704079035109384 >}}

-This is why an evnironment where it's ok to ask stupid questions is important.
+This is why an environment where it's ok to ask stupid questions is important.
 One of the best ways I've seen of dealing with this is having a #dumbquestions channel on Slack.
 Another is having the Good Senior People ask seemingly simple questions in meetings to empower others.

 ## Easy as 1,2,3